 as it drags flocks and folds across the fields.”
 (Book 2, lines 663-668)

-Thus the comparison of Turnus to two rivers carries with it more connotation than that which would appear at first glance.
-By combining the two meaning behind the river simile, that of Turnus being tranquil and prosperous to his people and that of Turnus being as deadly and malicious as the Greeks, Virgil has created an image of Turnus as having a split personality: one which is ferocious and barbarous and one that is decidedly less so.
+Thus the comparison of Turnus to two rivers carries with it more connotation than would appear at first glance.
+By combining the two meanings behind the river simile, that of Turnus being tranquil and prosperous to his people and that of Turnus being as deadly and malicious as the Greeks, Virgil has created an image of Turnus as having a split personality: one which is ferocious and barbarous and one that is decidedly less so.

-The final major similar that further exemplifies duality throughout the poem appears in the last lines of the poem, when Aeneas and Turnus finally face each other in battle.
+The final major similarity that further exemplifies duality throughout the poem appears in the last lines of the poem, when Aeneas and Turnus finally face each other in battle.
 After clashing together, they are compared to battling bulls:

 “Just as,